MuditAtrey/Weather-TUI/README.md

 - 🔄 **Interactive Menu** - Search multiple cities in one session
 - ⚡ **Fast and Responsive** - Powered by parse.bot weather API

+## 🔌 About parse.bot

+parse.bot is a powerful service that generates APIs for basically any website.
+Instead of scraping websites manually or dealing with complex data extraction, parse.bot does the heavy lifting.
+You simply provide a URL, and it creates a clean, structured API endpoint that returns the data you need in JSON format.
+This makes it incredibly easy to integrate data from any website into your applications without worrying about HTML parsing, rate limits, or changing website structures.

 ## 📸 Screenshots

 ### Initial View